Reordered Computable Numbers

-For the theoretical background on nearly computable numbers we refer to Hertling and Janicki~\cite{HJ2023}, and for the theoretical background on regainingly approximable numbers we refer to Hertling, Hölzl and Janicki~\cite{HHJ2023}.
+For the theoretical background on nearly computable numbers we refer to Hertling and Janicki~\cite{HJ2023}.
 In Section~\ref{sec:characteristic-dyadic-values} we will define the \emph{characteristic dyadic value} for left-computable numbers, which is a real number in the interval $\left[1, 2\right]$ and describes how efficiently this number can be approximated by some computable dyadic series.
 We will show that the characteristic dyadic value of left-computable numbers which are not reordered computable can be only $2$.
 And we show that for every computably approximable number in $\left[1,2\right]$ there exists a reordered computable number which is not regular with this characteristic dyadic value.
-The proof of this last main result is by an infinite diagonalization.
+This last main result is proved by an infinite diagonalization.